Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Analytic calculation of vortex number on torus

 This vortex solution has four simple zeroes emerging from the simple zeroes of the numerator in \eqref{eq:higgs from sn}, i.e., $K$ and $3K$ are the zeroes of $\cn$, and $3K+iK'$ and $3K+iK'$ are those of $\dn$.
 In contrast to the $\wp$-function case, the $\sn$-function in the denominator has only simple poles at $iK'$ and $2K+iK'$ so they do not give zero points but saddle points from \eqref{eq:Higgs zero from poles}.

 The profiles of $\phi_\sn$ with various values of $k$ are shown in Figure \ref{fig:phi-sn-3D}.
-The four simple zeroes appear, for which the phase angle rotates once around them as expected from \eqref{eq:simple zero}.
+The four simple zeroes appear, for which the phase angle rotates once around them as expected from \eqref{eq:multiple zero}.
 On the other hand, the phase angle rotates twice around the two saddle points, which is consistent with \eqref{eq:Higgs zero from poles} with $n=1$, namely, the behaviour is

-The vortex number of these solutions is also four because all four zeroes are simple, which agrees with the numerical integration as with the previous example.
+The vortex number of these solutions is, therefore, four because all four zeroes are simple, which alsoagrees with the numerical integration.

-We note that if the phase factor of the Higgs field is ignored the fundamental domain of the solution would be halved in the real axis as shown in Figure \ref{fig:absphi-sn-3D}.
+We note that if the phase factor of the Higgs field is ignored the fundamental domain of the solution would be halved in the real axis as indicated by the absolute value plots of the Higgs field in Figure \ref{fig:phi-sn-3D}.
 This can be understood by the periodicity of the Jacobi elliptic functions $\sn(z+2K)=-\sn(z),\, \cn(z+2K)=-\cn(z)$, and $\dn(z+2K)=\dn(z)$ from \eqref{eq:higgs from sn}.
 However, the continuity of the Higgs field as a function of $z$ and $\overline{z}$ is lost on this half-domain, on which the phase angle is not periodic at the boundaries so that the formula for the vortex number \eqref{eq:integration-F-on-Ttilde} will be invalid.
 Therefore, we require the strict doubly periodicity of the Higgs field itself in our analysis for the vortices.
 We will comment on this issue again in the final example.

 \paragraph{Example 3: Powers of Jacobi sn function} For a vortex solution with multiple zeroes, we consider a solution constructed from the multiple powers of the Jacobi sn function.
-As an illustration, we choose $\sn^3(z;k)$ as the meromorphic function $f$, the Higgs field takes the form
+As an illustration, we choose $f(z)=\sn^3(z;k)$.
+Then the Higgs field takes the form